DylanLapham/MIPS-Assembly-Projects/README.md

 These are some implementations of programs in the low-level assembly language MIPS.

 Set 1-MIPS program that takes a user input in the form of a floating point fahrenheit temperature and turns it into the correct celsius temperature.
+Set 2-Multiple programs: AddThree takes in 3 numbers from the user and outputs the sum of the three numbers.
+                         BCD2Dec translates a BCD number to a decimal number SmallestOfThree takes in 3 numbers from the user and determines the smallest of the three numbers